root-project/root/README/ReleaseNotes/v604/index.md

 ### Tree
 - Fix [ROOT-6885] which affects very large TChain with friend trees.
+- Fix [ROOT-7423] which can stop the TTreeCache from stopping the learning phase when asynchronous prefetching is enabled.

 #### TTreeReader
 - Fix reading of data members of type `BasicType[42]`